 Images are added as “custom posts“ with associated information on media, size and pricing, that is displayed on the gallery listing page and on an individual page.

 The galleries also include a pop-up “lightbox” where visitors can view larger versions of each image.

-A redesigned of a website that had been built with Dreamweaver, with static html pages.
+An update of a website that had originally been built with Dreamweaver, with static html pages.

 Recent content was ported to the new WordPress site, with older content being moved to an archive.